basbiezemans/mastermind-rest-api/README.md

-# mastermind-go-api
+# Mastermind Go API
-REST API that simulates the role of Mastermind's codemaker
+REST API that simulates the role of Mastermind's codemaker.